 Why is this important?
 If you are building an underground shelter, there are many critical factors to consider in the construction process.

 The weight of the earth.
 You don’t want your shelter to collapse on you.
 This also includes seismic forces created by earthquakes, volcanic eruptions, and nuclear detonations.
-If you do not want your shelter to become your tomb, then it is important that it is properly engineered and constructed to withstand seismic and hydrological forces.
+If you do not want your shelter to become your tomb, then it is important that it is properly engineered and constructed.

 Escape and Egress.
 If your primary access point is compromised or destroyed, you need to have another way out or your shelter will become your tomb.
 ‘Nuff said.

 Sustainable.
-If you plan to remain locked up in your hardened shelter for any length of time, even if just a few hours, it needs a sustainable design.
-Water supply, food, sanitation, heating and cooling, ventilation, and electricity are all critical to a sustainable and survivable infrastructure system.
+If you plan to remain locked up in your bunker for any length of time, even if just a few hours, it needs a sustainable design.
+Water supply, food, sanitation, heating and cooling, ventilation, and electricity are all critical to a sustainable and survivable design.

 Camouflage.
 When designing an above or below ground shelter or bunker, there are certain features that you do not want to advertise to the public.
-Hardened window and door shutters for example.
-Air filtration and intake and exhaust pipes, especially if they lead to a below ground bunker.
-Backup power systems and video and audio security systems.
-Etc. If these things are visible to an attacking force, they can be easily targeted and sabotaged and you will be compromised.
-Or worse.
+Air filtration and intake and exhaust pipes are usually a dead giveaway of an underground bunker if someone knows what to look for.

 Hidden Access and Egress points.
 You may not want anyone to know where your bunker or shelter access and exit points are.
 In fact, it’s probably best that no one outside your circle of trust know about it.
 There are any number of creative, subtle, and unusual ways to conceal access and exit points to your shelter and security systems.
-Secondary and emergency access locations away from your primary access point are important to conceal from curious exploring kids as well as any potential threat.
+Secondary and tertiary access/egress locations away from your primary access point are important to conceal from discovery.

 Wine Cellars are the perfect camouflage for an underground shelter or bunker.
 Easily providing multiple hidden access points through the creative design of cabinetry, stone veneers, and wall racks.
 Beyond providing access to a hidden bunker, wine cellars can create an atmosphere of warmth and luxury to entertain guests or show off your collection.